Marching band: United States

 Drum Majors, the field commanders and band directors, usually do not wear the regular band uniform, to better distinguish them from the rest of the band.
 Some wear more formal outfits or costumes that match the theme of the music, or most commonly a differently designed version of the regular band uniform, often employing different colors (especially white) or features such as capes.
 Some (especially at the college level) still employ the tall wool-lined shako or much larger bearskin (both often derisively referred to as a "Q-Tip hat").
 Sousaphone players may use a military-style beret or entirely forgo the use of a head covering, as most hats may be in the way of the bell.
 Some auxiliary groups use uniforms that resemble gymnastics outfits: Often, these uniforms are themed, drawing inspiration from the music.
 Many auxiliary groups change the outfits they use from season to season based on the needs of the band, although some that do also have a "base" uniform for occasions such as parades or other ceremonies.

 Bands may compete on criteria such as musicality, uniformity, visual impact, artistic interpretation, and the difficulty of the music and drill.
 Competition exists at all levels but is most common in the U.S. among secondary school bands and drum and bugle corps.
-Competitions at the national level, such as the Bands of America (BOA) Grand National Championships.
+Competitions exist at the national level, such as the Bands of America (BOA) Grand National Championships, as well as in regional circuits.

 Although its legitimacy is often called into question, competitive marching band is sometimes considered a sport, due in large part to the physical exertion required in combination with teamwork.
 Many HBCU marching band fans refer to marching band as marching sport.
 Sports Illustrated considered the activity a sport in 1987, describing the Drum Corps International World Championships "one of the biggest sporting events of the summer."
 In the same article, Sports Illustrated quoted basketball coach Bobby Knight, "If a basketball team trained as hard as these kids do, it would be unbelievable.
 I like to take my players [to watch drum corps] to show them what they can accomplish with hard work and teamwork.
 Besides, once they see them practice 12 hours a day, my players think I’m a helluva lot easier."